Pressure Cooker Gas Law: Pressure Cooker Physics Explained

 The Ideal Gas Law Also Applies to Regular Cooking

 Gases shrink and expand all the time whether using the pressure cooker or baking in the oven.
-The gases have independent behavior, and this law shows you how gases behave in different pressures, temperatures and volumes.
+The gases have independent behavior, and this law shows you how gases behave at different pressures, temperatures, and volumes.

 Why Would You Want to Know About the Ideal Gas Law?

-The greatest thing that chefs can do with knowing the Ideal Gas Law is comparing the different situations that can arise.
+The greatest thing that chefs can do with knowing the Ideal Gas Law compares the different situations that can arise.
 For example, have you ever seen a bubble in your bread dough?
-Through understanding the Ideal Gas Law, you will know that you have a gas in your bread dough.
+Through understanding the Ideal Gas Law, you will know that you have gas in your bread dough.
 The molecules will remain constant and the gas remains constant.

 Another thing to understand is that as the temperature rises, the bubble will continue to expand because of increased pressure – what happens on one side of the equation must happen on the other.
 In knowing this, you know how to reduce bubbles.
 Keep the temperature as low as possible to prevent air bubbles from forming.
 Most chefs never would have guessed that physics could apply to their profession.